-Mollie McDonald is a sophomore at Clark planning to double major in Theatre Arts and US History and is currently serving as the Events Chair for the Clark University Players Society.
+Mollie McDonald is a Senior at Clark majoring in Theatre Arts and is currently serving as Co-President for the Clark University Players Society.
 She first joined CUPS first semester of her freshman year during the 6th biennial New Play Festival as an actor in Nothing out of the Extra Ordinary by Maria Connors.
-She was also the costume designer for what would have been the spring mainstage production of the School for Lies by David Ives.
+She was also the costume designer for CUPS' productions of The School for Lies by David Ives, and Macbeth by William Shakespeare.
+She also acted in CUPS' production of The Wolves by Sarah DeLappe in spring of 2020.
 Outside of CUPS, Mollie works at a daycare in her hometown and enjoys sewing and activism.

 Community Outreach Chair

 Gwen Arbetman is a junior at Clark University majoring in Psychology with a concentration in Urban Studies.
 Having previously Stage Managed and teched for CUPS and Clark Musical Theatre, along with having been on CMT's eboard for two semesters, they are happy to be continuing working with theater at Clark!